For the coordination of a social culture

 Ph. © All rights reserved

-Both the Organisationsbuch — that was preceded in 1933 by a simpler manual titled ABC des Nationalsozialismus — and the fact that any change to the graphics of the party's identifying elements was reported in the periodical Reichsgesetzblatt, confirm the increasing awareness of institutions towards their public image — a condition that will prove to be typically modern with the spread of the mass media.
+Both the Organisationsbuch—that was preceded in 1933 by a simpler manual titled ABC des Nationalsozialismus—and the fact that any change to the graphics of the party's identifying elements was reported in the periodical Reichsgesetzblatt, confirmed the increasing awareness of institutions towards their public image, a condition that will prove to be typically modern with the spread of the mass media.

-These English manuals, even more than the German ones, express the search for the standardisation that was typical of the Anglo-Saxon culture produced by the Industrial Revolution.
-Enriched with clear and understandable examples and illustrated in a similar way to the manuals created in the following decades, these English examples are still extraordinarily modern today.
+The British manuals, even more than the German ones, express the search for the standardisation that was typical of the Anglo-Saxon culture produced by the Industrial Revolution.
+Enriched with clear and understandable examples and illustrated in a similar way to the manuals designed in the following decades, these early Sign Standards manuals are still extraordinarily modern today.

 Ph. © Museum für Gestaltung / ZHdK